Bauer03/KattisSolutions/notes.md

  - You are penalized ~30 minutes for each wrong submission - but only after you eventually get the problem right.
     - If you submit 35 wrong answers and don't solve the problem, you have 0 penalties from that.
     - If you submit 35 wrong answers and then solve the problem, you have 35 penalties of ~30 minutes.
- - Note: Getting problems wrong isn't a big deal, but avoid unnecessary submissions, since if you and another team both solve 3 problems, the team with the least total time wins (This is how we beat JMU in 2023).
+ - Note: Getting problems wrong is not an issue.
+You'll win based on number of solved problems, wrong answers (and thus time spent on answers) are a tiebreaker.
+Important, yes, but it's much more important to actually solve the problems.

  ### Strategies
  - Figure out as the semester progresses and we learn more about what we're most comfortable with.